 Spicy and sweet flavors that aim to please

-In addition to anthocyanins, blueberries contain a diverse range of phenolics, which contribute to their numerous health benefits.
+In addition to anthocyanins, blueberries contain a wide range of phenolics, which contribute to their numerous health benefits.
 This unique salsa is slightly sweet — yet with a “kick”— and pairs well with grilled fish or chicken.

 Advertisement